mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-25-drawing-textures.md

 When drawing pebbles and large rocks, use the watercolor brush to create oval shapes instead.
 Don't linger in a spot too long, the goal is to keep these shapes irregular and loose.

-{% figure caption:"For more variation feel free to vary the color of the rocks by adding red or blue to the mix." class:"half" %}
+{% figure caption:"For more variation feel free to vary the color of the rocks by adding red or blue to the mix." class:"gallery-2-col" %}
 [![Screenshot of pebble shapes](/assets/images/paper-53-pebbles-base.jpg)](/assets/images/paper-53-pebbles-base-lg.jpg) [![Screenshot of pebble shapes with color variations](/assets/images/paper-53-pebbles-color.jpg)](/assets/images/paper-53-pebbles-color-lg.jpg)
 {% endfigure %}